openshift/training/beta-3-setup.md

 Just about every form of communication with OpenShift components is secured by SSL and uses various certificates and authentication methods.
-Even though we set up our `.kubeconfig` for the root user, `ex router` is asking us what credentials the *router* should use to communicate.
+Even though we set up our `.kubeconfig` for the root user, `osadm router` is asking us what credentials the *router* should use to communicate.
 We also need to specify the router image, since the tooling defaults to upstream/origin: